-Several scholars and specialists have noted, that political and strategics factors have influenced trends related to the configuration of global monetary systems.
+E S E F Several scholars and specialists have noted, that political and strategics factors have influenced trends related to the configuration of global monetary systems.
 Therefore, this analysis embraces the premise that there is a deep overlap between the economic sphere of money, markets, finance, trade, and wealth, and the political sphere of power, control, conflict, and states.

-In this regard, the monetary universe is a domain whose behaviour are heavily interwoven with political realities associated with diplomatic alignments, war, consensual agreements, the structure of polarity, hard institutional frameworks power, multilateral governance, the evolution of global hegemony, security environments, asymmetric imperial pursuits, power dynamics, geopolitical phenomena, and reputational prestige.
+In this regard, the monetary universe is a domain whose behaviour are heavily interwoven with political realities associated with diplomatic alignments, war, consensual agreements, the structure of polarity, hard power, institutional frameworks of multilateral governance, the evolution of global hegemony, security environments, imperial pursuits, asymmetric power dynamics, geopolitical phenomena, and reputational prestige.